Personal Injury Lawyer

 Why are damage awards higher when the defendant is rich?
 I never understood that.
 If an NBA player assaults me, why can he face $ millions in damages, while a regular Joe faces much less?
 Isn't the crime the same?

-Asked by defcon0 about 11 years ago
+Asked by defcon0 over 11 years ago